 Progress comes in a lot of different forms.
 Progress appears when you learn a new skill, read a book that inspires you, meet even one new person, or come up with fresh ideas.

 Progress also comes in the form of recuperation, rest, rejuvenation, clearing your mind, changing direction, appreciating life, acknowledging the passing of time, remembering what’s most important in life, and making decisions that ultimately make you happy.

-And when we continue to pressure ourselves into believing that if we’re not completing exhausted, if we are not neglecting our families, if we’re not jumping from one thing to the next without any time to recharge, then we’re not hustling well, I think we’re headed backwards.
+And when we continue to pressure ourselves into believing that if we’re not completely exhausted, if we are not neglecting our personal life, if we’re not jumping from one thing to the next without any time to recharge, then we’re not moving forward, I think we’re headed backwards.

 You know if you’re moving forward or not.
 You know if you’re actually building your business or if you’re making excuses and not progressing.

-All my love and encouragement,
+Lots of love and encouragement,